Chapter 22. Spring.NET Web Framework

 </configuration>

-1. You must define a custom configuration section handler for the spring/context element.
+• Define a custom configuration section handler for the <context> element.
 If you use Spring.NET for many applications on the same web server, it might be easier to move the whole definition of the Spring.NET section group to your machine.config file.

-2. The custom configuration section handler is of the type Spring.Context.Support.WebContextHandler which will in turn instantiate an IoC container of the type Spring.Context.Support.WebApplicationContext.
-This will ensure that all of the features provided by Spring.Web are handled properly (such as request and session-scoped object definitions).
+• The custom configuration section handler is of the type Spring.Context.Support.WebContextHandler which in turn instantiates an IoC container of the type Spring.Context.Support.WebApplicationContext.
+This ensures that all features provided by Spring.Web, such as request and session-scoped object definitions, are handled properly.

-3. Within the <spring> element you need to define a root context, and resource locations that contain the object definitions that will be used within the web application (such as service or business tier objects) then need to be specified as child elements within the <context> element.
+• Within the <spring> element, define a root context element.
+Next, specify resource locations that contain the object definitions that are used within the web application (such as service or business tier objects) as child elements within the <context> element.
 Object definition resources can be fully-qualified paths or URLs, or non-qualified, as in the example above.
-Non-qualified resources will be loaded using the default resource type for the context, which for the WebApplicationContext is the WebResource type.
+Non-qualified resources are loaded using the default resource type for the context, which for the WebApplicationContext is the WebResource type.

-4. Please note that the object definition resources do not all have to be the same resource type (e.g. all file://, all http://, all assembly://, etc).
-This means that you can load some object definitions from resources embedded directly within application assemblies (assembly://), while continuing to load other object definitions from web resources that can be more easily edited.
+• The object definition resources do not have to be the same resource type (for example, all file://, all http://, all assembly://, and so on).
+This means that you can load some object definitions from resources embedded directly within application assemblies (assembly://) while continuing to load other object definitions from web resources that can be more easily edited.

 <system.webServer>